NINAnor/oneimpact/README.md

 `oneimpact` provides tools for the assessment of cumulative impacts of multiple infrastructure and land use modifications in ecological studies.
 The tools use R interface but the main calculations might be run in both R and GRASS GIS.
 The tools available so far are:

-### Zone of influence (ZoI) decay functions
+### Zone of influence (ZOI) decay functions

-- zoi_functions: a set of decay zone of influence functions to characterize different shapes of the ZoI around infrastructure, parameterized based on the zone of influence radius.
+- zoi_functions: a set of decay zone of influence functions to characterize different shapes of the ZOI around infrastructure, parameterized based on the zone of influence radius.
 The functions implemented so far are: threshold (`threshold_decay` or `step_decay`), linear decay (`linear_decay` or `bartlett_decay` or `tent_decay`), exponential decay (`exp_decay`), or Gaussian decay (`gaussian_decay` or `half_norm_decay`).
-- `plot_zoi1d`: plot ZoI in 1 dimensional space for multiple points infrastructure, using both the ZoI of the nearest feature and the cumulative ZoI metric.
+- `plot_zoi1d`: plot ZOI in 1 dimensional space for multiple points infrastructure, using both the ZOI of the nearest feature and the cumulative ZOI metric.

-### Compute zones of influence (ZoI):
+### Compute zones of influence (ZOI):

 - `calc_zoi_nearest`: Calculate the zone of influence from the nearest infrastructure, according to multiple possible decay functions and zones of influence radii.
 - `calc_zoi_cumulative`: Calculate the cumulative zone of influence of multiple features, according to multiple possible decay functions and zones of influence radii.
-- `calc_zoi`: Calculate both the the ZoI of the nearest infrastructure and the cumulative ZoI, at multiple scales or zones of influence radii.
+- `calc_zoi`: Calculate both the the ZOI of the nearest infrastructure and the cumulative ZOI, at multiple scales or zones of influence radii.

 ### Spatial filters: